 This puts WSOP/888 in a very unique and advantageous position.
 These three states have entered an interstate shared liquidity agreement, but WSOP/888 is the only brand that has presence in all of them.

-The iconic poker brand has its eyes set on Pennsylvania next and it is possible the room could go live in the state before summer.
+The iconic poker brand has its eyes set on Pennsylvania next and it is possible the poker site could go live in the state before summer.

 Since the Wire Act dispute has pretty much been resolved favorably for online poker, it is quite likely Pennsylvania will be looking to enter multi-state agreements in the future.
 If and when that happens, WSOP will likely try to join forces with its already existing network, making its position in the US market even more dominant.